Liouvillian Spectral Transition in Noisy Quantum Many-Body Scars: A. Liouvillian perturbation theory

 The self-energy can be obtained via the non-equilibrium Green's function as shown below.
 When $\mathcal{E}$ is zero, the problem reduces to the exact scar case.
-The effective dephasing strength, $\gamma_\mathrm{eff}$, is model-dependent.
-For example, in the SCL model, two neighboring sites in the real space are used to define a `spin' in the scar subspace (i.e., $N=L/2$), thus we have $\gamma_{\mathrm{eff}}=2\gamma$.
+The effective dephasing strength, $\gamma_\mathrm{eff}$, in Eq.~(\ref{eq:LeffSM}) is model-dependent.

-In the SCL model, the QMBS Hamiltonian and its eigenstates are given by the Dicke states of a free collective spin of magnitude $N/2$: